 Skip to content

-Convert RAW to JPG on Windows with Photos export.
-Keep the RAW master; export JPEG for clients.
+Convert RAW to JPG on Windows with Photos, Lightroom, or camera software.
+Keep RAW masters; deliver JPEG for clients and portals.

 By Petr Samokhin

 Clients and listing portals want JPEG.
 You shoot CR2, NEF, DNG, or ARW and edit in RAW for latitude.
-Delivery is a separate export step at the right dimensions and quality.
-Mistakes here mean overwritten masters, email-bouncing 40 MB proofs, or portals that reject camera-native formats.
-Keep ingest read-only, export JPEG to a deliverables folder, and only then resize for web or MLS caps.
+Delivery is a separate export at the right dimensions and quality.
+Keep ingest read-only and write proofs to a deliverables folder.

 Keep the RAW master